unik-name/docs.unikname.network/docs/uns-network-key-concepts/cryptography-overview.md

 A PublicKey is like an ID or Passport.
 It is a mathematical proof of identity and is derived from a [PrivateKey](#privatekey) via [ECDSA](#ecdsa) or [SECP256K1](#secp256k1) computation.

-<uns/> also uses "Point Compression" to obtain compressed PublicKeys that are 33-bytes in length.
+<brand name="uns"/> also uses "Point Compression" to obtain compressed PublicKeys that are 33-bytes in length.

 ### Network Prefixes